ethanwicker/ethanwicker.github.io/_posts/2021-01-27-logistic-regression-002.md

 ### Multiple Logistic Regression

 Next, let's explore using multiple predictors to improve our model fit.
 In particular, we'll include `sex` and `fare` in addition to `age`.
-Because `sex` is a categorical feature, we can encode it via scikit-learn's `OneHotEncoder`.
-In a future, I'll explore creating scikit-learn `Pipeline`s and making use of the new `ColumnTransformer`.
+Because `sex` is a categorical feature, we'll need to encode it via scikit-learn's `OneHotEncoder`.
+In a future post, I'll explore creating scikit-learn `Pipeline`s and making use of the new `ColumnTransformer`.
 However, for this demonstration, I'll keep it simple and perform this encoding in discrete steps

 ```python
 from sklearn.preprocessing import OneHotEncoder